Elvis10ten/pcas/README.md

 This component adds E2E encryption to the two channels above.
 Encryption is optional and is only activated when an encryption key is generated or shared.

 Data is encrypted with AES in GCM mode with no padding.
 A random initialization vector is used once per message and prepended to the head of a parcel.
-I won't go into much details here as there are lots of good material on AES encryption on the internet: [like this one](https://levelup.gitconnected.com/doing-aes-gcm-in-android-adventures-in-the-field-72617401269d).
+I won't go into details here as there are lots of good material on AES encryption on the internet: [like this one](https://levelup.gitconnected.com/doing-aes-gcm-in-android-adventures-in-the-field-72617401269d).

 ![Transport data flow](assets/transport_data_flow.svg)